Alpaca#

 - Return type:

-Return the remaining time for the market to open in seconds
+- How much time in seconds remains until the market closes? - Return the remaining time for the market to closes in seconds - Parameters:

 - Returns: